WilliamBarela/python-challenge/README.md

   id,title,description,ingredients,image
 ```

+---

-Expect for the `requests` library, only the **Python Standard Library** should be used to complete this challenge.
+IMPORTANT: expect for the `requests` library, only the **Python Standard Library** should be used to complete this challenge.